wichtounet/wichtounet.github.io/posts/2017/10/deep-learning-library-10-fast-neural-network-library.rst

 (NAdam) updater, a batch size of 100 (must be the same as the dataset batch size) and the dataset is shuffled before each epoch.

-After this, we simply create the network using :code:`std::make_unique`, then train it for 50 epochs on the training set and finally test it on the test set.
+After this, we simply create the network using `std::make_unique`, then train it for 50 epochs on the training set and finally test it on the test set.

 If you compile and run this program, you should see something like this::